shadow-robot/common_resources/sr_speech_control/README.md

 The class used has five parameters that can be provided in order to modify the behaviour:
 - `trigger_word` - sets a word that preceeds a command to be sent
-- `command_words_and_feedback` - dicitonary of commands that are allowed to be sent and corresponding sound feedback words
+- `command_words_and_feedback` - dictionary of commands that are allowed to be sent and corresponding sound feedback words
 - `similar_words_dict_path` - path to a yaml file containing dictionary of words that are easily mistaken for a trigger word or one of the command words
 - `non_speaking_duration` - seconds of non-speaking audio to keep on both sides of the recording
 - `pause_threshold` - seconds of non-speaking audio before a phrase is considered complete